Polyfiller/Object.create/README.md

 This fixes the bug: [All IE Objects Are Kinda Broken](webreflection.blogspot.com/2014/04/all-ie-objects-are-broken.html)

-This is designed to be run in a browser and it depends on there being a document.
+This is designed to be run in a browser.
 It does not work in a Node.js or worker environment.

 To use the Object.create fix, just drop a single JavaScript file into your page:
 ```html